swooby/alfred.2017/README.md

 This repo is my new revived attempt at trying this, with MZ as inspiration.

 Heck, maybe I can follow along w/ him and learn something.
-Heck, maybe he will find this project and learn from from me.
+Heck, maybe he will find this project and learn from from me! :)

-FWIW, I am say "Meh!" about MZ's project mostly because there seems to be very little specifics and I am skeptical that his effort(s)/progress will be publicized along the way.